thuhackathon/backend/README.md

 ```

 The assistant will now be ready to:
+- Process voice commands
+- Take pictures from the webcam, analyze them, and provide cooking guidance
 - Listen for the wake word "Hey Remy"
-- Process voice commands
-- Analyze images and provide cooking guidance
 - Maintain conversational context